 There are two general shapes of fiddle leaf fig plants: a bush shape and a tree shape.
-Smaller plants tend to be bushier and larger plants tend to be more tree-shaped.
+Smaller plants tend to be bushier, and larger plants tend to be more tree-shaped.
 As your small plant grows, you may want to begin to shape it into a tree.
-Decide if you’re trying to prune your plant towards a proper tree shape or keep it as a compact bush shape.
+Decide if you’re trying to prune your plant toward a proper tree shape or keep it as a compact bush shape.

 Plan to Remove Damaged Leaves or Branches

 Assess the overall health of each branch and group of leaves so that you can plan to remove the least healthy areas of your plant first.
 If there are leaves with brown spots or branches with smaller leaf growth, mark those areas for removal.

 Remove Crossing Branches

 If you have tightly crowded branches, you’ll want to remove some areas to provide improved airflow and reduce crowding.
 Any branches that touch each other should be addressed, as well as leaves that are impeding each other’s growth.

 Plan to remove any growth that is within 8 to 10 inches of the ceiling or surrounding walls and furniture.
 Then remove growth that does not fit within your ideal shape.